Home Depot Financing Options: 6 Ways to Pay

-Similar to a personal loan, borrowers receive all of the money upfront.
-After paying closing costs and fees (usually 2% to 5% of the loan amount), you’re then responsible for repaying the principal and interest over a set period of time, usually five to 15 years.
+Similar to a personal loan, borrowers receive money in a lump-sum payment.
+After paying closing costs (usually 2% to 5% of the loan amount), you’re then responsible for repaying the principal and interest over a set period of time, usually five to 15 years.

-- Lower interest rates than a credit card
+Low interest rates when compared with a credit card or personal loan

 Home equity line of credit

 Like a home equity loan, a home equity line of credit (HELOC) uses your home as collateral.
 Unlike a home equity loan, a HELOC is similar to a credit card, except you have a specific draw period when you can make charges.
 The draw period typically lasts around 10 years.
 Once your HELOC enters repayment, you’ll pay back your outstanding debt on a set schedule.

 The borrowing limit is usually up to 85% of the value of your home minus the amount you still owe.
 Lenders also typically check your credit score and history, employment background, income and monthly debts to determine eligibility.

 A HELOC usually comes with a variable interest rate that could rise or fall over the life of the loan.
 This makes your payments less predictable.
 Some banks will offer an introductory phase for a HELOC with a low teaser interest rate, but the amount will eventually increase after six months or more.

 Can borrow large amounts on an as-needed basis

 Set draw period when you can make charges

 A high credit score (at least 740) recommended to qualify for your best rates